John Skelton (American football): College career

-In 2006, midway through his freshman year at Fordham, Skelton won the starting quarterback position and started every game for the rest of his college career.
+In 2006, midway through his freshman year with the Rams at Fordham University, Skelton won the starting quarterback position and started every game for the rest of his college career.
 He received Patriot League rookie player of the week honors in that season.

 Skelton had a solid first full year as the starting quarterback in 2007, being named 2007 Second-team All-Patriot League in a season in which he threw for 22 touchdowns (the third best single season total in Fordham history).
 He threw for over 200 yards in seven games in 2007 and for over 300 yards in two games and ranked second in the Patriot League in passing yards per game and total offense.
 He led the Fordham Rams to a Patriot League championship, earning them a trip to the NCAA FCS playoffs.
 In the playoff game against the University of Massachusetts, Skelton set a Patriot League playoff record for touchdowns responsible for at five(5), throwing for 3 and running for 2.

 In 2008, Fordham struggled to a 5–6 record, missing the playoffs.
 However, Skelton put up good numbers for the Fordham Rams with 2,650 yards, and 15 touchdowns with 7 interceptions, finishing the season ranked second in the Patriot League in passing average (236.8 yards/game) and total offense (244.5).

 Skelton's senior year, the 2009 season, was a record-shattering one, with new school records for completions and passing yards.
 He led the NCAA FCS in passing yards/game (337.09) and total passing yards (3,708), ranked second in total offense (348.18/yards/game), and ranked third in completions per game (25.82).

 Out of the 11 scheduled games, Skelton threw for over 300 yards eight times, 4 times exceeding 400 yards.
 During his four-year career at Fordham, he completed 802 passes for 9,923 yards and 69 touchdowns, all school records.

 In recognition of his accomplishments and strong interest from NFL scouts and teams, Skelton played in the prestigious East-West Shrine Game on January 23, 2010, at the Florida Citrus Bowl in Orlando and participated in the NFL Scouting Combine in February.